ultimate271/notes/gibson/neuromancer07.md

 “Yeah,” she said, “I know who that is.”
 She jerked her head in the direction of the elevators.
 “Come on, cowboy.”
 Case followed her with both bags.

+## Case and Molly meet Terzibashjian, an intel guy on Riviera

+### Case gets a call from Armitage in the hotel telling him to await a call from a man named Terzibashjian
 THEIR ROOM MIGHT have been the one in Chiba where he’d first seen Armitage.
 He went to the window, in the morning, almost expecting to see Tokyo Bay.
 There was another hotel across the street.
 It was still raining.
 A few letter-writers